-The Company defines its capital as the aggregate of shareholders' equity, loan and mortgage syndications, Credit Facilities, unsecured note payable, and mortgages payable.
+The Company defines its capital as the aggregate of shareholders' equity, loan and mortgage syndications, credit facilities, unsecured note payable, loans payable and mortgages payable.
 The Company's capital management is designed to ensure that the Company has sufficient financial flexibility, short-term and long-term, and to grow cash flow and solidify the Company's long-term creditworthiness and earn a good return for the shareholders.

-The following table presents the capital of the Company as at December 31, 2021 and 2020:
+The following table presents the capital of the Company as at December 31, 2022 and 2021:

-2021 2020
+2022 2021

-Loan and mortgage syndications Credit Facilities Unsecured note payable Mortgages payable Loans payable Shareholders' equity \$ 22,043,144 (115,321) 289,744 1,018,183 63,053,210 43,579,220 \$ 71,374,100 6,700,964 1,794,150 1,055,379 - 41,162,653
+Loan and mortgage syndications \$ 16,034,041 \$ 22,043,144

+Credit facilities (50,000) (115,321)

+Unsecured note payable 289,744

+Mortgages payable 895,492 1,018,183

+Loans payable 79,847,824 63,053,210

+Shareholders' equity 44,144,836 43,579,220

-\$ 129,868,180 \$ 122,087,246
+\$ 140,872,193 \$ 129,868,180

-The Company is free to determine the appropriate capital level in context with the cash flow requirements, overall business risks, and potential opportunities.
+The Company is not restricted to determining the appropriate level of capital in context with the cash flow requirements, overall business risks and potential opportunities.
 As a result, the Company will make adjustments to its capital structure in response to lending opportunities, the availability of capital and anticipated changes in general economic conditions.
-The Company's overall strategy with respect to capital remained unchanged during the years ended December 31, 2021 and 2020.
+The Company's overall strategy with respect to capital remained unchanged during the year ended December 31, 2022 and 2021.

-During the years ended December 31, 2021 and 2020, except for the covenant requirements under the Credit Facilities (note 13), the Company had no externally-imposed capital requirements.
+During the years ended December 31, 2022 and 2021, except for the covenant requirements under the credit facilities (note 13), the Company had no externally-imposed capital requirements.